GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

 - Overall objective --> build a foundation of skills in Linux
 - Learn some background information about Linux
-- Define some key terms about Linux and the command line interface (CLI)
+- Define some key terms related to Linux and the command line interface (CLI)
 - Study and practice some basic command line functions

 <br>